-Objects protruding into accessible routes with their leading edges between 700 mm and 2100 mm from the floor shall not extend beyond 400 mm into pedestrian pathways, including corridors, passageways or aisles.
+Objects protruding into accessible routes with their leading edges between 700mm and 2,100mm from the floor shall not extend beyond 400mm into pedestrian pathways, including corridors, passageways or aisles.

-Clear headroom space of 2100mm is required across the entire width and length of the pathway for the safety of people with vision difficulties.
+Clear headroom space of 2,100mm is required across the entire width and length of the pathway for the safety of people with visual difficulties.